scala/docs.scala-lang/sips/completed/_posts/2016-06-25-trailing-commas.md

 title: SIP-27 - Trailing Commas
 redirect_from: "/sips/pending/trailing-commas.html"

-vote-status: approved
+vote-status: accepted
-vote-text: The following proposal has been approved but the spec needs to be updated and the implementation has to be ported from Parsers to Scanner.
+vote-text: This SIP has been Accepted, and is a part of Scala 2.12.2.
 ---

 **By: Dale Wijnand**